-s it turned out, keeping their relationship secret from the A s it turned out, keeping their remaining people in the office lasted all of two weeks.
+s it turned out, keeping their relationship secret from the people in the office lasted all of two weeks.
 Frankly, Erica was surprised that it had taken that long.
 She had never been the most subtle person when it came to expressing her love, and Rand was so enthusiastic that she didn't want to be subtle.
 She wanted to tell everyone.
 Shout from the rooftops that she had a lover, a boyfriend, a man who wanted to be her partner and heart and home.